-Inside: Age by age guide on how to encourage children to pray Salah naturally with gentle parenting techniques.
+Salah for Kids: Age by age guide on teaching kids to pray Salah naturally with gentle parenting techniques.

 This post is sponsored by My Salah Mat– an interactive prayer mat that teaches children to pray in a fun way.
 You can read my review of the mat here.

-I remember when I first became a mother, I couldn’t wait to introduce my child to Islam.
-Over the past 11 years, from praying with little babies on my lap to starting our eldest son on his prayer journey to watching my girls pray next to me, my husband and I have learnt so much about teaching children Salah.
+When I first became a mother, I couldn’t wait to introduce my child to Islam.
+In the past 11 years, from praying with little babies on my lap to starting our eldest son on his prayer journey to watching my girls pray next to me, my husband and I have learnt so much about teaching children Salah.

 I am sharing today an age by age guide that can help you understand the different stages the children go through in learning to pray.
 You can use this guide to help your children love and want to pray Salah naturally.

 Towards the end of the post, I am sharing a very handy guide provided by My Salah Mat that you can print out for yourself.

 We have been using My Salah Mat for six months now.
 Every since I first started talking about it on social media, quite a few readers have written in to ask more details about it.
 I hope this post answers those questions as well.